AnupSharma12/AuvroAI/README.md

 ## Usage

 - Start a new chat from the sidebar.
-- Type a message and press Enter to send.
-- Use Ctrl+Enter for a newline in the composer.
+- Press Enter to send, Ctrl+Enter for a newline in the composer.
 - Open Settings to manage display name, email, password, theme, and model metadata.
 - Copy assistant messages with the copy button in each response bubble.

 ## Installer Builds

-This repository includes native installer packaging for each platform:
+Native installer packaging for each platform:

 - Windows: `.msi` via `cargo-wix`
 - Linux: `.deb` via `cargo-deb`